Abandoning an animal is a crime. After leaving notices, Denver Animal Shelter has the authority to impound any animal that appears to be abandoned.

-In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of the Division of Animal Care and Control at 1241 W Bayaud Ave, Denver, CO 80223, with the following information:
+In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of Denver Animal Protection at 1241 W Bayaud Ave, Denver, CO 80223, with the following information:

-If Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Animal Control.
+If Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Denver Animal Protection.

 The owner then must purchase the permit from the following location: